-The Travelwise Choices Awards are an opportunity to celebrate organisations throughout Auckland who are committed to promoting sustainable travel within their workplace.
+The Travelwise Choices Awards are held as an opportunity to share the successes of the Travelwise Choices organisations AT works with and businesses across Auckland who are committed to promoting sustainable transport to their staff, students and colleagues.

 Winner - Auckland Museum

 Auckland Museum launched a suite of Flexible Work Policy and Leave benefits to respond to staff feedback on their commuting challenges in 2018.

 A recent staff survey showed that 86% of employees agreed that their productivity has enhanced after Auckland Museum introduced their Flexible Work Policy, and 49% of staff have utilised the policy to work remotely.

 These initiatives are part of their Wellness Programme and Travel Plan goal to reduce the number of people driving to work and they have been successful in encouraging people to get out of their cars and travel sustainably.